k3n0bi/Lab03/README.md

 ----

 2.)
 An overflow of the short data type results in the value changing sign.
 In this case, the sum flips from positive to negative.
 The value of n that produces an overflow in this case is 256.
+Another good check is to see if when adding a positive number that the restult is greater than original number.

 ----